textext/textext/docs/source/usage/gui.rst

 There are two ways for colorization of the output:

- 1. The most natural way is to select the produced SVG output in Inkscape and set the fill **and** the contour color to the same value according to your needs.
+ 1. The most natural way is to select the produced SVG output in Inkscape and set the fill color to the same value according to your needs.
     When you re-compile your node this color will be persevered as long as you do not use any color specifications in your LaTeX code.
 You can also colorize characters individually be selecting them with the mouse after